ChiragSaxena5437/Making-a-Simple-Kivy-Project/README.md

 # Making-a-Simple-Kivy-Project
-The files upload in this repository are used to guide a begineer to make a simple kivy frontend using very basic and fundamental components of frontend programming like labels , button and programs like mousetracker and at last with module one we have created  a very simple kivy app using screenmanger for navigation between screens and also used labels and buttons so tyhat you can customize it accordingly.
+The files upload in this repository are used to guide a beginer to make a simple kivy frontend using very basic and fundamental components of frontend programming like labels , button and programs like mousetracker and at last with module one we have created  a very simple kivy app using screenmanger for navigation between screens and also used labels and buttons so tyhat you can customize it accordingly.